Here’s our list of some of the Best Snowbird Destinations for RVers…

 We have a great RV Adventure Guide to Arizona you should check out.

 Snowbirds are RVers of any age.
 If you have looked for a place to park in AZ, you may have noted that many are age qualified for 55+.
 This RV park is open to all ages and is loaded with amenities.
 Enjoy the large pool, planned activities, and guided tours from any of the 245 FHU sites.

 The campground is close to many nature activities and area restaurants or amenities.
 Book a short-term stay or stay long term.

 CLICK HERE to read an article about Quartzsite, AZ and why it is one of the best snowbird destinations

 Like what you see in these videos?
 We’d appreciate it if you would Subscribe to our YouTube Channel (easy to do right here) and consider “ringing the bell icon” to be notified of any new video from us. 🙂 Thanks!

 Voyager RV Resort – Tucson, AZ

-This resort in Tucson, AZ, has been awarded the 2020 Trip Advisor Hall of Fame.
+This resort in Tucson, AZ, was awarded the 2020 Trip Advisor Hall of Fame.
 It boasts an endless array of things to do and places to go.
 You can stay either a day or the entire season.

 Note that this resort is open to only RVs, but pets are allowed in this resort-style site.
 There are over 600 FHU sites.
 This is an age-qualified 55+ Resort.